-Twice during the school year, University Academy schedules Parent-Teacher Conferences.
+University Academy schedules Parent-Teacher Conferences twice during the school year.
+Parent-Teacher Conferences will occur via video conference or Zoom.
 School administration highly recommends that parents/guardians contact their child's teacher(s) in advance to schedule their conference.
 In addition to Parent-Teacher Conferences, parents and guardians are encouraged to contact the principal or their student's teachers anytime they have any questions or concerns regarding their child's academics and behavior during the school year.